-According to the principles of embryology real/original color of zebra is BLACK.
-White color is actually the strip around the main black background of zebras.
-Though there is a popular belief that zebras were white animals with black stripes but scientifically it is the opposite.
+According to the principles of embryology, the real/original color of zebras is BLACK.
+The white color is actually the stripe around the main black background of their body.
+There has long been a popular belief that zebras were white animals with black stripes, but scientifically, it turns out to be the opposite.

-There is no denying that zebras are without a doubt one of the most exotic and stunning horse species, but let us reexamine two questions that haunt many idle minds in more detail:
+There is no denying that zebras are without a doubt one of the most exotic and stunning horse species, but there are also plenty of questions about these beautiful beasts:

 1) Are zebras white with black stripes or black with white stripes?